-The spread of Covid-19 (Coronavirus) is having a significant impact on our lives and is likely to continue to do so over the coming months.
-The BBS is taking this threat seriously, and is prioritising the health and well-being of members, volunteers and any of the general public with whom we interact.
+The spread of Covid-19 (Coronavirus) has had a significant impact on our lives and may well continue to do so over the coming months.
+The BBS takes this threat seriously, and prioritises the health and well-being of members, volunteers and any of the general public with whom we interact.

 Guidance for meeting organisers